 It’s a funny thing, human behavior.

 Often, small nudges can produce significant changes in how we act.
-The Serial Position Effect is one such behavioral nudge.
-It has interesting implications for memory, preference, and behavior – and of course for designing and optimizing your website.
+The serial position effect is one such behavioral nudge.
+It has interesting implications for memory, preference, and behavior and, of course, for designing and optimizing your website.

 Serial Position Effect and How It Affects Memory

-Serial position effect is the tendency of a person to remember the first and last items in a series best and the middle items worst.
+The serial position effect is the tendency of a person to remember the first and last items in a series best and the middle items worst.
 It’s made of two parts:

 Primacy and Recency Explained